-Broccoli is a cold weather crop, meaning that it grows best in soil with temperatures between 65 F. and 75 F. (18-24 C.).
+Broccoli is a cold weather crop, meaning that it grows best in soil with temperatures between 65 and 75 degrees F. (18-24 C.).
 Warmer than that, and the broccoli will bolt, or go to flower.
-But many gardeners only have a short window available to them where the temperatures are within that range.
-An average gardener must contend with temperatures that rise quickly and stay well above the ideal 65 – 75 F. (18-24 C.) range, but, there are things you can do to prevent bolting broccoli.
+Many gardeners only have a short window available to them where the temperatures are within that range.
+An average gardener must contend with temperatures that rise quickly and stay well above the ideal 65 to 75 degrees F. (18-24 C.) range, but there are things you can do to prevent bolting broccoli.
 Let’s take a look at the best way to grow broccoli in hot weather.

 Hot Weather Effect on Broccoli